xXShaneXx/C-/StlLibrary.md

 4
 5
 5
+Explanation:
+std::set: Ensures all elements are unique and sorted. std::multiset: Allows duplicate elements but maintains the order.
+Usage: Use std::set when uniqueness is needed, and std::multiset when duplicates are allowed.
-std::map and std::multimap
+4. std::map and std::multimap
-std::map: An associative container that stores key-value pairs with unique keys. std::multimap: Like std::map, but allows duplicate keys.
+Both std::map and std::multimap are associative containers that store key-value pairs.
+A map ensures unique keys, while a multimap allows duplicate keys.

-Code Example (std::map):
+Example (std::map):
 cpp
 Copy code
 #include <map>